chaaz/versio/README.md

 releases over its lifetime.
-Versio can help automate the release process, by updating version numbers automatically from [conventional commits](https://www.conventionalcommits.org/), generating a changelog, and publishing the software to a wide array of distribution targets.
+Versio can help automate the release process, by updating version numbers automatically from [conventional commits](https://www.conventionalcommits.org/), generating a changelog, and (in the future) publishing the software to distribution targets.

 Many software projects declare their version number in some sort of manifest file.
 Node/NPM projects have a "package.json" file, Rust/Cargo